Jewellery of the Berber cultures: Tuareg and Mauritanian jewellery

 Jewellery made of silver, coloured glass or iron is also a special tradition of the Tuareg people.
 They belong to the Berber peoples and mostly still live as semi-nomads in parts of the Sahara in the Hoggar region of modern-day Algeria, Libya, Niger, Mali and Burkina Faso.
-Their jewellery is remarkable for the so-called Cross of Agadez, even though only few of these pieces actually resemble a cross.
+Their jewellery is remarkable for the so-called Cross of Agadez, even though only a few of these pieces resemble a cross.
 Most are worn as pendants with varied shapes that either resemble a cross or have the shape of a plate or shield.
-Historically, the oldest known specimens were made of stone or copper, but subsequently the Tuareg blacksmiths also used iron and silver made in the lost-wax casting technique.
+Historically, the oldest known specimens were made of stone or copper, but subsequently, the Tuareg blacksmiths also used iron and silver made in the lost-wax casting technique.
 According to the article "The cross of Agadez", this piece has become a national and African symbol for Tuareg culture and political rights.
 Today, these pieces of jewellery are often made for tourists or as items of ethnic-style fashion for customers in other countries, with certain modern changes.

 Tuareg jewellery has been compared to similar styles of southwestern Morocco, the western parts of the Sahara and Mauritania, like the Cross of Trarza, traditionally produced by Berber people, who speak Hassaniya Arabic and are sometimes referred to as Moors or Beidane.
 According to studies of Tuareg and Mauritanian jewellery, the latter are usually more embellished and may carry typical pyramidal elements.
 Specimens of their jewellery, including heavy silver anklets, were published in the book Berber women of Morocco.